Jaimepas77/The-game-of-life/ideas.md

 - Add a help button to see a description of every functionality
 - Add the ability to rotate the pieces to be inserted with the wheel of the mouse -> done
 - Disable the posibility of clicking with the right button or wheel button of the mouse for normal actions
+- Add a check box to disable or enable the grid borders.
+- Change the colors slightly when the selection mode is activated.
+Also change the mouse cursor (already done this last part).